leafsphp/docs/src/tutorial/src/step-1/description.md

 # Getting Started

-Welcome to the Vue tutorial!
+Welcome to the Leaf tutorial!

-The goal of this tutorial is to quickly give you an experience of what it feels like to work with Vue, right in the browser.
-It does not aim to be comprehensive, and you don't need to understand everything before moving on.
-However, after you complete it, make sure to also read the <a target="_blank" href="/guide/introduction.html">Guide</a> which covers each topic in more details.
+This is an attempt to give you the experience of what it feels like to work with Leaf, right in your browser.
+It aims to give you the basic knowledge required to build a simple Leaf project.
+You don't need to understand everything before moving on, however, after you complete it, make sure to also read the <a target="_blank" href="/docs/introduction/">docs which cover each topic</a> in more details.

 ## Prerequisites